Question 185·Medium·Rhetorical Synthesis

 - Note 4: The anglerfish dangles a bioluminescent lure in front of its mouth to draw in prey (this is the core hunting behavior).

-For explaining how the anglerfish hunts, notes 3 and 4 are the most important, because they tell us:
+For explaining how the anglerfish hunts, notes 3 and 4 are the most important.

 Match answer choices to the goal and relevant notes

-Now compare each option to the goal and the relevant notes:
+Compare each option to the goal and the most relevant notes (3 and 4):

-Therefore, the best answer that incorporates the right notes and directly explains the hunting method is: “Because no sunlight reaches the deep ocean, the anglerfish dangles a glowing, bioluminescent lure in front of its mouth to draw prey close enough to capture.”
+Therefore, the best answer is: “In the deep ocean where sunlight does not reach, the anglerfish dangles a bioluminescent lure in front of its mouth to draw in prey.”